Current Weather Conditions

 • River Elevation: 1,179 Feet

-• Daily Traffic Count: Local Switching Traffic Only
+• Daily Traffic Count: N/A

 • Bridge Type: Steel Deck Plate Girder